-The Transformational Earmarked Reserve that was specifically set up for budget setting purposes is estimated to total £3.507m at 31 March 2020.
-As detailed in the MTRP, it is forecast that this will be allocated to offset the budget gap in the years 2020/21 to 2023/24 and to invest in transformation initiatives.
+The Transformational Earmarked Reserve that was specifically set up for budget setting purposes is estimated to total £1.836m at 31 March 2024.
+As detailed in the MTRP, it is forecast that this will be allocated to offset the budget gap over the medium term and to invest in transformation initiatives.